General Social Agents: External validity in pre-committed novel settings

 \subsection{A pre-committed family of strategic games}

-The pre-committed family of games generalizes the original 11-20 money request game by parametrizing it into six independently variable components.\footnote{\cite{alsobay2025integrative} similarly generate public goods games across many parameters.} Each symmetric game preserves the core structure: two players simultaneously select a whole number between specified bounds, earning guaranteed points based on their individual choice plus a potential bonus determined by both players' choices.
+The pre-committed family of games generalizes the original 11-20 money request game by parameterizing it into six independent variable components.\footnote{\cite{alsobay2025integrative} similarly generate various public goods games and \cite{zhu2025capturing} do so for over 2,000 2-by-2 strategic games.} Each symmetric game preserves the core idea behind the original: two players simultaneously select a whole number between two bounds, earning guaranteed points based on their individual choice plus a potential bonus determined by both players' choices.
 The six parameters---lower bound, upper bound, gap to achieve the bonus, bonus size, rule to award guaranteed points, and bonus rule---are detailed in Table~\ref{tab:game_parameters}.
 The table's upper portion enumerates the possible values for the first five parameters, while the bottom section presents the eleven possible bonus rules.

 To illustrate how these parameters translate into actual games, consider the following example.
-If the lower bound is 5, upper bound is 14, gap is 6, bonus size is 10, points rule is \# - 2, and bonus rule is the 3rd rule, participants see: \begin{quote}
+If the lower bound is 5, upper bound is 14, gap is 6, bonus size is 10, points rule is \# - 2, and bonus rule is the Gap Abs. rule, participants see: \begin{quote}

 \emph{You are going to play a game where you must select a whole number between \textbf{5 and 14}.
 A player will receive a number of points equivalent to \textbf{that number minus two}.
 After you tell us your number, we will randomly pair you with another Prolific worker who is also playing this same game.
 They will also have chosen a number between 5 and 14.
 Both players will receive \textbf{an additional 10 points} if their requested numbers \textbf{differ from each other by exactly 6}.
 What number would you request?} \end{quote}